The Rules of Arbitration

 Chapter 7- The Arbitration Costs

-B. After receiving the request for arbitration and concurrent with the exchange of preliminary pleadings in accordance with these Rules, the Secretary General shall determine the arbitration costs based on the amounts and the nature of the claim and in accordance with the tariffs attached to the Internal Rules on Costs for the Arbitration and shall notify the same to the parties, and at the same time invites the claimant to pay an advance payment within 15 days.
+B. After receiving the request for arbitration and concurrent with the exchange of preliminary pleadings in accordance with these Rules, the Secretary General shall determine the arbitration costs based on the amounts and the nature of the claim and in accordance with the tariffs attached to the Rules on Arbitration Costs and shall notify the same to the parties, and at the same time invites the claimant to pay an advance payment within 15 days.
 The advance paid by the claimant shall be considered on account of his share of the final costs of arbitration.

 D. If apart from the claims, a counterclaim is submitted the Secretary General may fix the costs for the claim and the counterclaim separately.
-In this case each party shall pay the costs of his claim to the Secretariat of the Centre.
+In this case each party shall pay the costs of his claim to the Secretariat of the Center.

-Article 59- Unless otherwise agreed by the parties, payment of the arbitration costs (administrative costs and the arbitrators' fees) shall be paid by the parties to the Arbitration Centre in equal shares and prior to the issuance of the award.
+Article 59- Unless otherwise agreed by the parties, payment of the arbitration costs (administrative costs and the arbitrators' fees) shall be paid by the parties to the Arbitration center in equal shares and prior to the issuance of the award.
 If any party fails to pay all or part of its share of the arbitration costs, the other party may substitute for the defaulting party in order to prevent a suspension of the proceedings.

 Article 60- If the parties refuse to pay the costs within the relevant time limit, the Secretary General may after consultation with the Arbitrator, suspend the proceeding.
 In such event, the Secretary General shall afford a period of at least 15 days to the parties for payment of the costs.
 Non-payment of the costs within this period shall be deemed as withdrawal of the request for arbitration of the claim or the counterclaim for which the costs were requested but remained unpaid, without prejudice to the relevant party's right to reintroduce such claim or counterclaim as a new proceeding.